divyaanbu-143/EX6-Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: K ADHITHYA
+Developed by: Divya A
-RegisterNumber: 2305002001
+RegisterNumber: 2305002007
 ```
 ```
 import pandas as pd